Federal University of Applied Sciences Kachia: Organization

 The university's Governing Council and Principal Officers were inaugurated on Friday, March 21, 2025.
 The Catholic Archbishop of the Sokoto Diocese, Bishop Matthew Kukah, was appointed the chairman of the Governing Council by the Nigerian Minister of Education, Tunji Alausa, who oversaw the inauguration.
 Bishop Kukah was also announced the Pro-Chancellor of the university.
 Professor William Barnabas Qurix was appointed Vice-Chancellor, Sanusi Adamu as registrar, Ibrahim Dalhat as bursar, and Prof. Daniel Abubakar was appointed as the university librarian.
 Other members of the Governing Council include: Thomas Etuh (North-central), Fabian Nwaora (South-east), Prof. Femi Taiwo (South-west), and Zarah Bukar (North-east).
 It was also announced that the school will commence operations with a comprehensive budgeted amount in September 2025, not only with the initial take-off grant.
 The Federal Medical Centre, Kafanchan (being converted from a General Hospital) will be its teaching hospital.

 The Federal University of Applied Sciences Kachia sits on 270 hectares of land, which is an expansion of the 109 hectares previously owned by Nok University.

 Accreditations and certifications

 Before the transition to the Federal University of Applied Sciences, Nok University was accredited by the Nigerian Universities Commission (NUC), which also acknowledges the transition.
 In March 2025, Nigerian Minister of Education, Tunji Alausa, stated that the Joint Admissions and Matriculation Board (JAMB) had been written to, to include the school in its admission portal.
 Meanwhile, the NUC planned a visit to the school on April 7, 2025, for resource verification.
 All other processes would commence with the Federal Ministry of Education, afterwards.
-He added that the courses to be offered by the school will include: Applied Sciences, Chemistry, Environmental Sciences, Medical Sciences, and Physics.
+He added that the courses to be offered by the school will include: Applied Sciences, Chemistry, Computer Science, Environmental Sciences, Medical Sciences, and Physics with Engineering courses soon to come.